 Friends Without Borders

-FWB is not designed to require a high level of commitment from students but, rather, offers a light structure of events and resources upon which to grow initial acquaintances into friendships that may go well beyond the one year for which this program is designed.
+Friends Without Borders is not designed to require a high level of commitment from students, rather it offers a light structure of events and resources upon which to grow initial acquaintances into friendships that may go well beyond the one year for which this program is designed.

 Organization for the Active Support of International Students (OASIS)